florian/reading-notes/1_OpenIntro-Statistics.md

 - The *standard deviation* is the square root of the variance.
 Its value is given in the same unit as the mean.
 Both variance and standard deviation are measures of variability in the data
 - Mean, variance and standard deviation are highly affected by outliers.
 The *median* and *interquartile range* (*ICR = Q3 - Q1*) are much more robust against outliers
 - *Outliers* are observations that seem extreme compared to the rest of the data
-- To work with some variables more easy, it can be helpful to transform the values, e.g. putting them on a logarithmic scale might make it reasonable to fit a linear model
+- To work with some variables more easily, it can be helpful to transform the values, e.g. putting them on a logarithmic scale might make it reasonable to fit a linear model
 - Depending on the data, more specialized visualizations can be great, e.g. using heatmaps for geographical data

 ### 1.7 Considering categorical data